bhozar/grafana-dashboards/README.md

 # grafana-dashboards
-Various Grafana dashboards and supporting file to configure for data ingestion.
+Grafana dashboards and supporting configuration files to configure for data extract, tranform, and load.

+Dashboards are also uploaded to [Grafana.com](https://grafana.com/orgs/bhozar)